fenago/nlp-pytorch/lab_guides/Lab_4.md

 =========================================================

-In this chapter, we will cover the following topics:
+In this lab, we will cover the following topics:

 -   Text preprocessing
 -   Stemming